mtik00/ballin-octo-bear/README.md

 identifiers.
 You can use any single character, but it's best to **not** overwrite the defaults.
 This command-line parameter should be a list of comma-separated "key,word" pairs.
 For example: `--chars X,me Y,you Z,them`.
-Using `--chars X,me Y,you Z,them --template "XAYNZ"` would` could produce `me-bolt-you-sapote-them`.
+Using `--chars X,me Y,you Z,them --template "XAYNZ"` could produce `me-bolt-you-sapote-them`.

 Word Data